Anxiety of Getting Work Done on Your Mouth? Consider Sedation Dentistry

 Thousands of people each year come in and say that they didn’t visit a dentist for their two annual check-ups since they were afraid.
 More clients report avoiding appointments due to anxiety than the amount who said they did not visit the dentist because they were uninsured.
 For the majority, patients don’t recognize that there’s a way to treat their dental care needs without the undesired stress and anxiety.
 Thanks to Troy Family Dental and sedation dentistry, even the most nervous patients can get the needed dental care.
 In addition to potential patients experiencing a dental phobia, clients who may benefit from sedation dentistry are:

 -Those that may produce additional stress during a dental procedure

 -Those who possess sensitive teeth, gums, or heightened gag reflex

 -Those who have bodily pain that because of extended periods in the dental chair

 Sedation dentistry has been practiced for years to calm patient’s nerves, decrease pain, and enable dentists to complete complex dental procedures while patients rest comfortably.
-At Troy Family Dental, Dr. Richard Boatman and his team provide two kinds of sedation dentistry to satisfy the demands of our patients.
+At Troy Family Dental, Dr. Richard Boatman and Dr. Jordan Spencer’s team can provide two kinds of sedation dentistry to satisfy the demands of our patients.